FlowRunner-AI/docs/backendless-pro-manager/content/install/cloud/aws-nlb-configuration-for-letsencrypt.md

 3. Provide `Target group name`:
    - bl-ingress-80
    - bl-ingress-443
-4. Choose `HTTP` protocol and port the following ports for each:
+4. Choose `TCP` protocol and the following ports for each target group:
     ```
     80 - bl-ingress-80
     443 - bl-ingress-443
     ```
 5. Select the same VPC as for you EC2 instance
-6. Use `HTTP1` Protocol version
+6. Use `TCP` health check
 7. Press `Next` button
 8. Choose instance with backendless pro
 9. Press `Include as pending bellow` button